 6.3.
 Abstract.
 At least ten days in advance of their presentation, student speakers must submit to the department office a written notice of the seminar containing an abstract and references (E-mail to the Departmental secretary with copy to the CM900 instructor).
 The Abstract will be distributed for posting.

 6.4.
 Other requirements.
-In addition to presenting their own seminars, students are expected to act as seminar chairpersons and projectionists, to participate in the discussions that follow the seminars given by other students, and to attend the seminars organized by the Department of Chemistry and Biomolecular Science for visitors and other speakers (Clarkson faculty, postdoctoral associates, etc.).
+In addition to presenting their own seminars, students are expected to participate in the discussions that follow the seminars given by other students, and to attend the seminars organized by the Department of Chemistry and Biomolecular Science for visitors and other speakers (Clarkson faculty, postdoctoral associates, etc.).